 Bacteria break down wastes to form detritus (13), consumed by a wide range of animals such as the sea cucumber (14) and mullet (15).

-This resource sheet is one of a series produced by the Secretariat of the Pacific Community (SPC) to assist teachers in introducing fisheries topics into school curricula.
+This resource sheet is one of a series produced by the Pacific Community (SPC) to assist teachers in introducing fisheries topics into school curricula.